Overview

 Parts management software, also known as inventory management software, is used by maintenance departments to purchase, organize, track, and manage MRO (maintenance, repair, and operations) inventory and spare parts at their facility.

-While there are dozens of features of parts management software, most can be distilled into these primary ones:
+While there are dozens of features of parts management software (opens in new tab), most can be distilled into these primary ones:

 There are four categories of inventory that parts management software can help maintenance teams manage: